Retiring abroad is an exciting prospect that can involve some difficult decisions.

 - Renovation properties can cost as little as $25,000.

 You will find more information on retirement in France, property matters, the pros and cons, visa details, and more in our Living In France guide.

 7. Cyprus – the sunshine island of Europe

 Cyprus is a popular European holiday destination, but how does it hold up for permanent retirement?
 Very well, as its position at number 7 shows.

 The country has good infrastructure and life expectancy, and the cost of living is roughly the same as in Spain.

 Considering it’s an island, the property isn’t too expensive.

 You can find a 2-bed apartment in Larnaca for around $113,000.

-But if you buy a house for a minimum of $340,000, and can prove an annual income of $30,000, you’ll get permanent residency under the residency-by-investment programme.
+But if you buy a house for a minimum of $340,000 and can prove an annual income of $30,000, you’ll get permanent residency under the residency-by-investment program.

 - A very flexible tax system for retirees allows you to choose how to pay taxes every year: you can opt either for a 5% flat rate or the tiered system.
 If your annual income exceeds €25,000, the flat rate option starts saving you money.